abpframework/abp/docs/en/UI/Angular/Localization.md

 ### registerLocaleFn

-A `registerLocaleFn` is a higher order function that accepts `cultureNameLocaleFileMap` object and `errorHandlerFn` function as params and returns Webpack import function.
+`registerLocale` function that exported from `@abp/ng.core/locale` package is a higher order function that accepts `cultureNameLocaleFileMap` object and `errorHandlerFn` function as params and returns Webpack `import` function.
 A `registerLocale` function must be passed to the `forRoot` of the `CoreModule` as shown below:

 ```js
 // app.module.ts